firebitsbr/anonblog/README.md

 ![Anonblog logo](http://i.imgur.com/tJMcQqs.png)

-Anonblog lets you easily publish blogs/static sites over the Tor network for anonymity, using a small, lightweight, and extremely secure webserver to prevent being deanonymized.
+Anonblog lets you easily publish blogs/static sites over the Tor network for anonymity, using a small, lightweight, and secure webserver to prevent being deanonymized.

 ## Usage